 4. Steamlined IT

 Can you pinpoint specific efficiency goals?
-Reduced maintenance and licence management costs, more effective support for users and simpler development paths should all feature in your ROI calculations.
+Reduced maintenance and licence management costs, more effective support for users and simpler development paths should all feature in your CRM ROI calculations.

 5. The Real Cost Of Your Investment